About Tyler County

 Courts & Case Records

 Tyler County judicial proceedings are handled through multiple court systems.
 The 1st Judicial District Court serves Tyler County and has jurisdiction over felony criminal cases, civil matters involving amounts over $200, divorce and family law cases, and juvenile matters.
-Tyler County Court is located in Tyler County Courthouse at 100 W Bluff Street, Woodville, TX 75979, and can be reached for Tyler County Court at Law handles misdemeanor criminal cases, probate matters, mental health proceedings, and civil cases within its jurisdictional limits.
+Tyler County Court is located in Tyler County Courthouse at 100 W Bluff Street, Woodville, TX 75979, and can be contacted through the office’s website.
+Tyler County Court at Law handles misdemeanor criminal cases, probate matters, mental health proceedings, and civil cases within its jurisdictional limits.

 - Tyler County District Clerk's office maintains an index of court cases and provides access to case files during regular business hours, typically Monday through Friday, 8:00 AM to 5:00 PM.